This exhibition is no longer on display at the William H. Hannon Library – this post is maintained for historical purposes.

 The William H. Hannon Library, and Master of Arts in Yoga Studies at Loyola Marymount University, are pleased to present, Eric Dever: Light, Energy and Matter, an exhibition of 45 paintings which brings the viewer on a journey, similar to the path of the artist himself.

-The exhibition will be on display throughout all three levels of the library from July 1 through July 30, 2017.
-Eric Dever will host a guided tour of his exhibition at:
+The exhibition was on display throughout all three levels of the library from July 1 through July 30, 2017.
+Eric Dever hosted a guided tour of his exhibition at:

 - Saturday, July 1, 11:00 a.m. – 1:00 p.m.